-I’ve had this stuck in my head ever since i had the idea about Will and Dan in Amsterdam at the end of last year (At the top of the page… Unless your reading this after Volume 2 has come out in which case you’ll have to buy it.)
-And no matter what I do it won’t leave me alone… So it’s here:
+I’ve had this stuck in my head ever since I had the idea about Will and Dan in Amsterdam at the end of last year And no matter what I do it won’t leave me alone… So it’s here.

 Elton John- The Circle of Life

-This was the year that I finally made it through all of British History on Film… Two thousand years of wars, romance, bloodshed and absolute arses… In conclusion to the project I discovered two new eras (‘The Anglican Era’ which in Britain lasted from c.1536-c.1745 and the ‘Rock Age’ which lasted from c.1945- c.1997) I developed a psychological diagnosis of Queen Victoria whereby she was constantly in search of a Father Figure and I also uncovered evidence that Braveheart made it permissible for wide scale inaccuracies in History films.
+This was the year that I finally made it through all of British History on Film… Two thousand years of wars, romance, bloodshed and absolute arses.
+As a conclusion to the project I discovered two new eras (‘The Anglican Era’ which in Britain lasted from c.1536-c.1745 and the ‘Rock Age’ which lasted from c.1945- c.1997) I developed a psychological diagnosis of Queen Victoria whereby she was constantly in search of a Father figure and I also uncovered evidence that Braveheart made it permissible for wide scale inaccuracies in history films.
 But towards the end I started to see that even though men and women come and go all the time, history just goes on… and on… It never ends, just like the circle of life (despite what the likes of Francis Fukuyama say.)
-And then I realized it was a bit like the circle of life… So this is for the completion of the journey through history and all we discovered there:
+So this is for the completion of the journey through history and all we discovered there.

 Muse- The 2nd Law- Unsustainable

-Muses recent album has been quite divisive and i can see where people are coming from… It’s very different to anything they’ve done before.
-But from the moment i first heard this song i was blown away.
-I think it really is one of the ‘Muse Greats’ like Knights of Cydonia and Uprising… I really like this one and it’s definitely one of my all time favourites:
+Muses recent album has been quite divisive and I can see where people are coming from… It’s very different to anything they’ve done before.
+But from the moment i first heard this song I was hooked.
+I think it really is one of the ‘Muse Greats,’ like Knights of Cydonia and Uprising.
+I really like this one and it’s definitely one of my all time favourites.

 BBC National Orchestra of Wales- All the Strange, Strange Creatures.